Louis de Gonzague, Duke of Nevers: Friendship

-He took the young Anjou brother of the king under his wing after 1568, acting as his intellectual and political adviser, warning him away from closeness with the Guise, telling Anjou that their family was the principle cause of the crowns current weakness.
+He took the young Anjou brother of the king under his wing after 1568, acting as his intellectual and political adviser, warning him away from closeness with the Guise, telling Anjou that their family was the principal cause of the crowns current weakness.
 His continued hostility to the Guise, who he disparaged both for their great power over the state and due to their somewhat deficient learning, in particular that of Louis II, Cardinal of Guise, came despite the fact that Henri I, Duke of Guise was, by 1570, his brother in law, with both men married to daughters of François I, Duke of Nevers.

 Peace

 In 1571, with the Admiral de Coligny pushing hard for a war with Spain to 're-unite Catholic and Protestant behind the crown' Nevers found himself in virulent opposition on council to such a scheme.
 He was not alone in opposition, all other members of the council bar Coligny were uninterested in such a venture and informed the king they opposed it.
 Nevers however had his intellectual protégé Anjou to make his case for him.
 His opposition came not only on grounds of principal, disliking the thought of declaring war on a Catholic monarch in favour of a Protestant adviser to the king, but also strategic, feeling that France would be fatally compromised when Spanish forces attacked from their Italian holdings.
 He did not leave himself at this however, and alongside having Anjou argue his position, he was among those leading councillors who prepared memoranda highlighting the dangers of a war with Spain.

 In 1572 Nevers purchased from Charles IX, the Grand Nesle, an old townhouse located just east of the Tour de Nesle on the Left Bank of Paris.
 Nevers had it reconstructed, after which it became known as the Hôtel de Nevers.
 Although it was never completed, it was greatly admired by contemporaries.
 Nevers' secretary, Blaise de Vigenère, a distinguished antiquarian and art historian, wrote that the house had a vault, built by Italian workmen, which was more grand than the one at the Baths of Caracalla.
 Although De Vigenère likely overstated the size, it must have been very impressive and was an architectural feature that was new to Paris.